 In December 1938 Escher received a government commission to create 10 woodcuts for a booklet on Delft.
-For the quite large sum of 800 guilders (about €7,500 now).
-The commission was inspired by a series he made in 1934, on Nocturnal Rome.
-The booklet was never published, but he did make the woodcuts.
-The result is special: it’s the only series he made about a Dutch city.
+For the not insubstantial sum of 800 guilders (about €7,500 now).
+The commission was inspired by a series he created in 1934, called Nocturnal Rome.
+The booklet was never published, but he did produce the woodcuts.
+The result is special because it is the only series he made about a Dutch city.

-Using his parents’ home in The Hague as a base, he travelled by tram to Delft day after day in April 1939.
-He walked through the city and made drawings of suitable locations for a woodcut: Oostpoort, Oude and Nieuwe Kerk (churches), Town Hall, Grote Markt (marketplace).
-From the street but he also climbed to higher spots to get a better point of view.
-The director of the Municipal works gave him permission to climb the tower of the Oude Kerk, which was a very rare thing.
-During the Summer months he created the woodcuts back home in Ukkel (Belgium), using the drawings as a base.
-In August the last of the 10 was finished.
+Using his parents’ home in The Hague as a base, he travelled to Delft by tram day after day in April 1939.
+He walked through the city and did drawings of suitable locations for a woodcut: Oostpoort, Oude and Nieuwe Kerk (churches), Town Hall, Grote Markt (marketplace).
+He did so from the street, but also climbed to higher elevations to get a better vantage point.
+The director of the Municipal Works gave him permission to ascend the tower of the Oude Kerk, which was a very rare thing.
+During the summer months he created the woodcuts back home in Ukkel (Belgium), basing these on his drawings.
+The last of the 10 was finished in August.

-Here we show you two of them; the ‘Grote Markt’ (Marketplace) seen from the tower of the Nieuwe Kerk and the Town Hall.
-The latter is a Renaissance style building from 1619-’20 on the Markt across from the Nieuwe Kerk.
+Two of them are shown here: the ‘Grote Markt’ (marketplace) seen from the tower of the Nieuwe Kerk and the Town Hall.
+The latter is a Renaissance style building on the Markt across from the Nieuwe Kerk dating back to 1619-20.
 Escher depicts it from the south.
-The rear facade is partly scaffolded, probably due to the restauration that took place between 1934 and 1939.
+The rear facade is partly scaffolded, probably due to the restoration that took place between 1934 and 1939.